 In the early 90s he dominated the men’s professional tennis circuit with a game he fashioned out of grit, determination and a punishing insideout forehand.
 He was the first in his class – which included Pete Sampras and Andre Agassi – to hold the No. 1 world ranking.
 In 2005, Jim was elected for induction into the International Tennis Hall of Fame.

-- 5:00 PM - RPIA Kids Clinic with Philpott Children's Tennis Fund
+- 5:00 PM - RPIA Kids Clinic with Philpott Inner-City Children’s Tennis

 - 5:30 PM - Player Party Experience